 Lead time is the amount of time it takes to process a task or work item internally.
 It represents the difference between the moment a particular piece of work was requested by the customer and the time it's delivered to the customer.

-Lead time is one of the fundamental Lean metrics and a clear indicator of an execution team’s efficiency on an internal level.
+Agile lead time is one of the fundamental Lean metrics and a clear indicator of an execution team’s efficiency on an internal level.

 While simple on the surface, lead time contains a lot of complex information.
 It indicates how much time it takes to initiate, process, and deliver value to the customer.
 The lower the lead time, the higher the efficiency of your team.